-KinDex was established in the fall of 2009 to focus on the discovery and development of molecules that modulate key regulatory networks associated with chronic disease
+KinDex was established to focus on the discovery and development of molecules that improve women’s health and impact chronic disease

 KinDex Pharmaceuticals is developing therapeutics that work through the Bitter Taste Receptors (TAS2Rs), a family of GPCR receptors that target inflammation and metabolic dysfunction.
 TAS2Rs are found in multiple tissue types and regulate hormones that play a key role in chronic disease such as Polycystic Ovary Syndrome (PCOS), obesity, NASH and diabetes.
 Our lead candidate, KDT501, is an orally dosed, small molecule modulator of TAS2Rs that has been demonstrated safe and effective in Phase 1 and 2 clinical trials.
 Our next goal is to study the effects of KDT501 in patients with PCOS.